SatelCreative/crisp/README.md

 `(size 'small' OR 'medium') AND color 'red'`

-This is because the root `node` enforces logical AND on it's children by default while all other nodes enforce logical OR.
+This is because the root `node` enforces logical AND on its children by default while all other nodes enforce logical OR.
 This can be overwridden by using the `and` property of a node or by passing `and: boolean` into the `Filter` options.

 ### Selection